Cardboard Tubes

 Kraft Paper tube

-A coarse paper made from a type of chemical wood pulp, whose color is dark brown but may be bleached to lighter shades of cream.
-Taking its name from the German word for strong, this paper is typically used for wrapping and packaging.
+Crafted from a chemically processed wood pulp, kraft paper is a coarse material known for its dark brown color, though it can be bleached to lighter shades.
+Derived from the German word for "strong," kraft paper is commonly used for wrapping and packaging.

 Mandrel

-The core elongated mold around which resin-impregnated fiber, paper, fabric, tape or filaments are wound to form pipes, tubes or structural shell shapes.
+An elongated core or mold around which materials such as resin-impregnated fiber, paper, fabric, tape, or filaments are wound to create pipes, tubes, or structural shell shapes.

 Membrane Closure

-A flexible material attached to the end of a rigid package with a peelable heat seal.
-This material can be a coax plastic film or a layering of plastic film, foil or paper with a heat-seal coating.
+A flexible material used to seal the end of a rigid package, typically attached with a peelable heat seal.
+This closure may consist of coextruded plastic film or layered materials such as plastic film, foil, or paper with a heat-seal coating for secure and functional sealing.

 Paperboard